dddrrreee/cs140e-23win/labs/3-gpio/CHECKOFF.md

 1. You can blink a single LED on Pin 20.

-2. You can blink two LEDs on Pins 20 and 21, such that they're always in opposite states (i.e., if 20 is on, 21 should be off and vice-versa).
+2. You can blink two LEDs on Pins 20 and 21, such that they're always in opposite states (i.e., if 20 is on, 21 should be off and vice-versa) (see `code/2-blink.c`).

-3. You can blink two LEDs in different `FSEL` groups, e.g., Pins 16 and 20.
+3. You can turn on an LED connected to Pin 20 whenever a touch sensor on Pin 21 is touched (`code/3-input.c`).

-4. You can turn on an LED connected to Pin 20 whenever a touch sensor on Pin 21 is touched.
+4. You can blink two LEDs in different `FSEL` groups, e.g., Pins 16 and 20.

 5. You can do two out-of-sync things at once, e.g., blinking one LED at a constant rate while controlling a second LED with a button.